michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 1. WHAT, then, shall we say, Let us remain in sin, that grace may abound?

 2. Not so.
-For how shall they who are dead toOr, by, on account of, sin: the particle admitting of either meaning.
-Compare the Syr.
-Apoc. xx.
-11; I Peter i.
-5; 2Co 8:14. sin live yet in it?
+For how shall they who are dead to

 3. Or do you not know, that they who have been baptized into Jeshu Meshiha, into his death have been baptized?